yzernik/guides/README.md

-# Umbrel Guide
+# UmbrelInfo

-This guide contains additional information about Umbrel that is not already featured on the website.
+This guide contains additional information about Umbrel that is not featured on their website.